cwsmith/ATPESC2018HandsOnLessons/_lessons/pumi_evening_handson/lesson.md

 Download the `.*vtu` files from [Here - FIXME](https://goo.gl/forms/HmuX6HrT0Yfoz7ny2), or use a file transfer utility (e.g., `scp`, `rsync`, `putty`, etc.) to copy them to your local machine.

+---

+This concludes the day time hands-on.
+In the evening you'll have an opportunity to repeat these steps and follow two additional steps before running the adaptive analysis.

+---

 ## Partitioning

 Efficient parallel execution requires equally distributing the units of work among the